 k = 1 + (CP + I + GD + NX – SW) / W

-where k is the aggregate markup, CP is capitalist consumption, I is private gross investment, NX is net exports, SW is worker saving, and W is total money wages.
+where k is one plus the aggregate markup, CP is capitalist consumption, I is private gross investment, NX is net exports, SW is worker saving, and W is total money wages.

-The numerator of the fractional part of the markup is total realized profit.
+The fractional part of k is the markup.
+The numerator of the markup is total realized profit.
 At the micro level, firms compete over this realized amount of profit which has been determined, in aggregate, by the level of non-wage expenditures.
 The total level of nominal expenditure (including both wage and non-wage expenditures) will, in general, reflect both real command over resources and nominal effects.
 The latter will feed into the price level.
 A bidding up of private-sector wages and prices is possible through private credit creation (the endogenous creation of new deposits) or a drawing down of retained earnings (savings accumulated in previous periods).
 A slump can result in the reverse situation, where some private-sector wages and prices fall relative to the policy set minimum wage and public sector pay scale.

-Government, as monopoly issuer of the currency, is uniquely positioned to moderate the level of demand and to set various wages and prices.
-The setting of the minimum wage can be regarded as setting the value to which the currency will tend.
-However, varying demand conditions, and variations in the wages of complex labor relative to simple labor, will result in the value of currency oscillating around the value to which it tends.
+Government, as monopoly issuer of the currency, is uniquely positioned to moderate demand and to set various wages and prices.
+The setting of the minimum wage can be regarded as setting the value to which the currency tends.
+However, varying demand conditions, and variations in the wages of complex labor relative to simple labor, will result in the value of the currency oscillating around the value to which it tends.